6 Things To Consider When Using Open Source Data

 Image of the various sources of open source data

 The rapid growth of open source data (OSD) is both a strength and the largest challenge facing organisations that hope to make use of this freely available information.
-The data might be there, but cutting through the noise and identifying information of real value depends entirely on effective execution.
+The answer that’s needed may lie in publicly available data.
+Yet cutting through the noise and identifying information of real value depends entirely on effective execution.

-Turning open source data into open source intelligence (What is OSINT?) is not a new concept in military and government investigatory practices.
+Turning open source data into open source intelligence is not a new concept in military and government investigation practices.
 However, the value of OSINT is now also becoming apparent in the private sector.

 Methods such as making use of the Intelligence Cycle, paired with advanced OSINT tools, can transform the value of open source data.
-Adopting an intelligence-led approach is the critical factor driving success or failure.
-Here, we’re going to look at what exactly effective open source data usage looks like, and how it can improve investigation outcomes.
+Here, we’re going to look at what exactly effective open source data usage looks like and how it can improve investigation outcomes.

 Component # 1: Focus on what’s important

 The sheer amount of open source information available can complicate compliance processes as investigators sort through mounds of directionless data.
-Filtering these information influxes to focus on what’s important allows investigators to contextualise and progress investigations with an informed direction.
-The ability to limit data handling is especially crucial, not only saving time but also ensuring ethical investigation best practice
+Filtering this information to focus on what’s important allows investigators to contextualise and progress investigations with an informed direction.
+Limiting data handling is especially crucial, not only to save time but also to ensure ethical investigation best practice

 1. Direction: Direction defines the problem and considers why intelligence is necessary, who needs it, and how that information should be sourced.

-2. Collection, processing, and exploitation: An intelligence collection plan identifies gaps in understanding and determines where best to gather that information from.
+2. Collection: An intelligence collection plan identifies gaps in understanding and determines where best to gather that information from.

 Strategies to help